-- Featured by The Washington Post, NY Times, National Public Radio, and Our State and Outside magazines. - Endorsed by the American Academy of Pediatrics as a program healthcare providers can prescribe to their patients. - Mentioned in the National Prevention, Health Promotion, and Public Health Council's 2014 Annual Strategy Report released by the U.S. Surgeon General. - Rated as a practice-tested intervention by the Center for Training and Research Translation, a North Carolina agency funded by the CDC. - Featured during a recent National Governors Association conference. - Earned a 2012 "Let's Move!"
+- Featured by The Washington Post, NY Times, National Public Radio, and Our State and Outside magazines. - Endorsed by the American Academy of Pediatrics as a program healthcare providers can prescribe to their patients. - Mentioned in the National Prevention, Health Promotion, and Public Health Council's 2014 Annual Strategy Report released by the U.S. Surgeon General. - Featured during a recent National Governors Association conference. - Earned a 2012 "Let's Move!"
 Champion of Change award from President Barack Obama and The White House. - Featured in the National Park Service's Health Parks, Healthy People report. - Selected for the Outstanding Public Engagement award from the Public Lands Alliance.